 Today we travel outside the walls (Fuori le Mura) of Rome to visit the Basilica of Saint Paul.
 This is one of the four major basilicas of Rome.
 Now known as a papal basilica, this was known as the patriarchal basilica associated with the ancient see of Alexandria.
 You may recall we visited another former patriarchal basilica, San Lorenzo Fuori le Mura, associated with Jerusalem, a few days ago.
 We visit this church today because this was the traditional site of the first scrutiny for those about to be Baptized.

 Around the year AD 67, the Apostle Paul was sentenced to death.
-Because he was Roman, he was taken outside the walls of Rome and beheaded.
+Because he was Roman, he wasn’t subjected to such a horrific death as crucifixion.
+Instead, he was taken outside the walls of Rome and beheaded.
 A legend surrounding his execution says that when he was beheaded, his head bounced three times.
-Each time his head hit the ground a spring shot up.
+Each time his head hit the ground a fountain shot up.
 A church was built over the spot and named Tre Fontana.
 The saint was buried a few miles down the road and his tomb was marked by a small shrine.

 Although it was illegal, many Christians came to pray at Saint Paul’s tomb.
 Once Christianity was legalized, the Emperor Constantine built a small church over the saint’s grave.
 A short time later a larger basilica was built in place of Constantine’s church.
 Because more and more pilgrims continued to travel to the Apostle’s tomb, the basilica was expanded in the eighth century.
 This expansion made Saint Paul Outside the Walls the largest church in Rome, even larger than Saint Peter’s Basilica.
 In the sixteenth century a new Saint Peter’s was built and it reclaimed the title of the largest church in Christendom.
 Saint Paul remains the second largest in Rome.